-An aggregate of 2,535,761 shares of the Company's common stock was reserved for issuance under the 2010 Incentive Plan as of December 31, 2010, and this amount will be increased by any outstanding stock awards that expire or terminate for any reason prior to their exercise or settlement.
+An aggregate of 2,535,761 shares of the Company's common stock were reserved for issuance under the 2010 Incentive Plan as of March 31, 2011, and this amount will be increased by any outstanding stock awards that expire or terminate for any reason prior to their exercise or settlement.
 The number of shares of the Company's common stock reserved for issuance may be increased annually through July 1, 2019 by up to five percent of the total number of shares of the Company's common stock outstanding on the last day of the preceding fiscal year.
 The maximum number of shares that may be issued under the 2010 Incentive Plan is 30,000,000.
+As of March 31, 2011, 2,011,650 shares were available for issuance under the 2010 Incentive Plan.

 In November 2009, the Company's board of directors adopted the 2010 Non-Employee Directors' Stock Award Plan (the "Directors' Plan") and the stockholders approved the Directors' Plan in January 2010.
 The Directors' Plan became effective upon the completion of the Company's IPO.
-The Directors' Plan provides for the automatic grant of NQSOs to purchase shares of the Company's common stock to non-employee directors and also provides for the discretionary grant of restricted stock units.
+The Directors' Plan provides for the automatic grant of NQSOs to non-employee directors and also provides for the discretionary grant of restricted stock units.
 Stock options granted to new non-employee directors vest in equal monthly installments over four years; annual grants to existing directors vest in equal monthly installments over one year.

-An aggregate of 500,000 shares of the Company's common stock was reserved for issuance under the Directors' Plan as of December 31, 2010.
+An aggregate of 500,000 shares of the Company's common stock were reserved for issuance under the Directors' Plan as of March 31, 2011.
 This amount may be increased annually, by the sum of 200,000 shares and the aggregate number of shares of the Company's common stock subject to awards granted under the Directors' Plan during the immediately preceding fiscal year.
+As of March 31, 2011, 380,000 shares were available for issuance under the Directors' Plan.